Over 60 PhD researchers comprise a lively community of scholars from around the world

 Arts & Humanities Research Council (AHRC) North West Consortium Doctoral Training Partnership (NWCDTP)

-All applicants must already hold an offer of a place to study in the Sociology Department before applying for a scholarship, and be due to commence their studies during the 2020-2021 academic year.
+Applicants must already hold an offer of a place to study a postgraduate doctoral programme in the Sociology Department before applying for a scholarship, and be due to commence their studies during the 2021-22 academic year.

 Other funding for PhD students and applicants